 On August 19, 2020, we and our underwriters agreed upon the estimated price range for this offering, as set forth on the cover page of this prospectus.
 The midpoint of the price range is \$11.00 per share.
 In comparison, our estimate of the fair value of our common stock was \$5.90 per share as of July 24, 2020.
 The fair market value of the common stock was determined utilizing the risk adjusted net present value, or rNPV, option-pricing model as performed by an independent third-party consultant.
-We note that, as is typical in initial public offerings, the estimated price range for this offering was not derived using a formal determination of fair value, but factors including our prospects and the history of, and prospects for, our industry, the general condition of the securities markets and the recent market prices of, and the demand for, publicly-traded common stock as of July 24, 2020 and the midpoint of the estimated price range for this offering for this offering for this offering is primarily the result of several factors, including the following:
+We note that, as is typical in initial public offerings, the estimated price range for this offering was not derived using a formal determination of fair value, but factors including our prospects and the history of, and prospects for, our industry, the general condition of the securities markets and the recent market prices of, and the demand for, publicly-traded common stock of generally comparable companies.
+We believe that the difference between the fair value of our common stock as of July 24, 2020 and the midpoint of the estimated price range for this offering is primarily the result of several factors, including the following:

-- · The uncertainty as to whether the offering would actually conclude; - The uncertainty as to the offering price range and estimated size; - The commencement shortly following the successful completion of the offering of clinical dosing in neurodegenerative disease and oncology which could significantly improve the Company's prospects for success; - The completion of this offering would provide us with access to the public company debt and equity markets.
+- The uncertainty as to whether the offering would actually conclude; - The uncertainty as to the offering price range and estimated size; - The commencement shortly following the successful completion of the offering of clinical dosing in neurodegenerative disease and oncology which could significantly improve the Company's prospects for success; - The completion of this offering would provide us with access to the public company debt and equity markets.
 These projected improvements in our financial position influenced the increased common stock valuation indicated by the midpoint of the estimated price range shown on the cover of this prospectus; - The lack of marketability of our securities as a private company; and - The market performance of similar companies in the pharmaceutical industry.